Authority: Executive Vice Chancellor and Provost

 6.4 Requesting Accommodations

-Once determined eligible by DSO to receive accommodations, the student must do the following to receive accommodations:
+6.4.1 Once determined eligible by DRO to receive accommodations, the student must do the following to receive accommodations:

-6.4.1 Schedule an appointment and meet with the DSO service provider to discuss accommodations.
-This meeting is required for accommodations to begin and will include:
+6.4.2 Schedule an appointment to discuss accommodations with the DRO access consultant.
+This discussion is required for accommodations to begin and will include:

-Once registered with DSO, each semester the student must:
+6.4.3 Once registered with DRO, each semester the student must:

 6.4.3(a) Request accommodations, if needed, for each course through the DRO online portal.
 Requests should be made as early as possible.

 6.4.3(b) Communicate with each instructor to discuss how accommodations will be implemented.

 6.4.3(c) Contact the DRO as soon as possible should any problems with the accommodation process arise and/or you need to request changes to your accommodations.